 The water to the ice machine should be filtered.
 Water filters vary greatly in ability and function.
-Install one that filters out suspended solids.
+Install one that filters out suspended solids to a dimension of 5 microns or less.
 The finer the filter the better, but finer filters may plug-up sooner than course ones.
 It may be necessary to add a course filter ahead of the fine filter to prolong filter life.

 Have the water tested.
 Either acidic water or alkaline water will cause corrosion.
 Dissolved solids cannot be filtered out.
 Check with a water treatment specialist regarding testing, treatment and filters.

-Note: Deionized water is not recommended due to its potential corrosive nature and any damage caused by DI water will not be covered by the warranty.
 This ice machine may be installed in the open or under a counter.
 No clearance is required at the sides or top beyond what's needed to place the cabinet into position.
 Air cooled models blow air in and out through the grills at the front.
 Space is required for utility connections at the back.